-Division of Operations of Safety and Security
+Division of Safety and Security Enterprise Administrative and Business Services Emergency Management 540-231-4873 Commented [PE97]: Edited for consistency with university promotion and tenure guidelines oem@vt.edu emergency.vt.edu

-Emergency Management

-540-231-4873

-oem@vt.edu

-www.emergency.vt.edu

-Use this guide to help you become better prepared to provide guidance for your students.
-If you have any questions about preparedness, contact Virginia Tech Emergency Management.
+Use this guide to help you become better prepared to provide guidance for lead your students in the event of an emergency.
+If you have any questions about preparedness, please contact Virginia Tech Emergency Management.

-What is the role of an instructor during an emergency?
+13.1 What is the role of an instructor during an emergency?